pivot-access-ltd/bma-offline-docs/discourse/maas-installation.md

 <!-- deb-2-9-ui
 Once you have installed your MAAS environment (region + rack controller) and any possible extra rack controllers(s), you are ready to begin your [Configuration journey](/t/configuration-journey/2537). deb-2-9-ui -->

+<h2>Installation instructions pending BETA release</h2>

+Installation instructions for MAAS 3.0 will be available when the MAAS 3.0 Beta 1 is released in the near future.